 Likelihood and severity of hepatotoxicity caused by an acute ingestion can be predicted by the amount ingested or, more accurately, by the serum acetaminophen level.
-If the time of acute ingestion is known, the Rumack-Matthew nomogram (see Figure: Rumack-Matthew nomogram for single acute acetaminophen ingestions.) is used to estimate likelihood of hepatotoxicity; if the time of acute ingestion is unknown, the nomogram cannot be used.
-For a single acute overdose of traditional acetaminophen or rapid-relief acetaminophen (which is absorbed 7 to 8 min faster), levels are measured ≥ 4 h after ingestion and plotted on the nomogram.
-A level ≤ 150 μg/mL (≤ 990 μmol/L) and absence of toxic symptoms indicate that hepatotoxicity is very unlikely.
+If the time of acute ingestion is known, the Rumack-Matthew nomogram (see Figure: Rumack-Matthew nomogram for single acute acetaminophen ingestions) is used to estimate likelihood of hepatotoxicity; if the time of acute ingestion is unknown, the nomogram cannot be used.
+For a single acute overdose of traditional acetaminophen or rapid-relief acetaminophen (which is absorbed 7 to 8 minutes faster), levels are measured ≥ 4 hours after ingestion and plotted on the nomogram.
+A level ≤ 150 mcg/mL (≤ 990 micromol/L) and absence of toxic symptoms indicate that hepatotoxicity is very unlikely.
 Higher levels indicate possible hepatotoxicity.
-For a single acute overdose with extended-relief acetaminophen (which has 2 peak serum levels about 4 h apart), acetaminophen levels are measured ≥ 4 h after ingestion and 4 h later; if either level is above the Rumack-Matthew line of toxicity, treatment is required.
+For a single acute overdose with extended-relief acetaminophen (which has 2 peak serum levels about 4 hours apart), acetaminophen levels are measured ≥ 4 hours after ingestion and 4 hours later; if either level is above the Rumack-Matthew line of toxicity, treatment is required.

 If poisoning is confirmed or strongly suspected or if the time of ingestion is unclear or unknown, additional testing is indicated.
-Liver function tests are done and, in suspected severe poisoning, PT is measured.
-AST and ALT results correlate with the stage of poisoning (see Table: Stages of Acute Acetaminophen Poisoning).
+Liver tests are done and, in suspected severe poisoning, prothrombin time is measured.
+Aspartate aminotransferase (AST) and alanine aminotransferase (ALT) results correlate with the stage of poisoning (see table Stages of Acute Acetaminophen Poisoning).
 AST levels > 1000 IU/L are more likely to result from acetaminophen poisoning than from chronic hepatitis or alcoholic liver disease.
-If poisoning is severe, bilirubin and INR may be elevated.
+If poisoning is severe, bilirubin and international normalized ratio may be elevated.

 Low-level transaminase elevations (eg, up to 2 or 3 times the upper limit of normal) may occur in adults taking therapeutic doses of acetaminophen for days or weeks.
 These elevations appear to be transient, usually resolve or decrease (even with continued acetaminophen use), are usually clinically asymptomatic, and are probably insignificant.